Stroke: Other therapy methods

-Mirror therapy is associated with improved motor function of the upper extremity in people who have had a stroke.
+Mirror therapy is associated with improved motor function of the upper extremity in people who have had stroke.

-Other non-invasive rehabilitation methods used to augment physical therapy of motor function in people recovering from a stroke include transcranial magnetic stimulation and transcranial direct-current stimulation. and robotic therapies.
+Other non-invasive rehabilitation methods used to augment physical therapy of motor function in people recovering from stroke include neurotherapy as transcranial magnetic stimulation and transcranial direct-current stimulation. and robotic therapies.
 Constraint‐induced movement therapy (CIMT), mental practice, mirror therapy, interventions for sensory impairment, virtual reality and a relatively high dose of repetitive task practice may be effective in improving upper limb function.
 However, further primary research, specifically of CIMT, mental practice, mirror therapy and virtual reality is needed.

 Orthotics

 Clinical studies confirm the importance of orthoses in stroke rehabilitation.
 The orthosis supports the therapeutic applications and also helps to mobilize the patient at an early stage.
 With the help of an orthosis, physiological standing and walking can be learned again, and late health consequences caused by a wrong gait pattern can be prevented.
 A treatment with an orthosis can therefore be used to support the therapy.